María Rodriguez | Executive Director

 Pamela Gomez | Central Florida Community Organizer

 Pamela Gomez was born in the Dominican Republic.
 Her family immigrated to the Virgin Islands in the early 1990s in search of better educational and economic opportunities.
-They relocated to Tampa in 2005, where she completed her undergraduate education in Sociology and is pursuing graduate studies in Latin America and Caribbean Studies at the University of South Florida (USF); focusing on race, gender, migration, and education issues.
+They relocated to Tampa in 2005, where she completed her undergraduate education in Sociology and is pursuing graduate studies in Latin America and Caribbean Studies at the University of South Florida (USF); focusing on the intersections of race, gender, and migration issues.
 As an Afro-Caribbean and Afro-Taina, she works to build on the connection between her indigenous and African Disaporic roots and combat oppression, racism, and exclusion in her transnational community.
-In 2010, she joined the Florida Immigrant Youth Network and Students Working for Equal Right.
+In 2010, she joined the movement and Florida Immigrant Youth Network and Students Working for Equal Right.
 Pamela has coordinated civic engagement efforts, with Democracia USA (2010) and Mi Familia Vota (2012), achieving voter participation goals of over 12,000 registered voters and hundreds of engaged community members.
 She has also worked on parent engagement and empowerment initiatives with the Florida Institute for Community Studies (2013) and Hispanic Services Council (2014).
-Currently, she is part of the membership and leadership of the Dominican Association of Tampa, Black Lives Matter Tampa, and LULAC Florida.
+Currently, she is part of the membership and leadership of the Dominican Association of Tampa, Black Lives Matter Tampa and Hillsborough Community Protection Coalition.

 Julio Calderon | South Florida Community Organizer